Microsoft Copilot M365 for Professional Services Firms: Is the $21/User Investment Worth It?

 Q: What is Microsoft Copilot Cowork?

-A: An AI agent built on Anthropic's Claude, embedded across Word, Outlook, Teams, Excel, and PowerPoint.
-Available at $30/user/month as part of Microsoft 365 Copilot.
+A: An AI agent that integrates Anthropic's Claude, embedded across Word, Outlook, Teams, Excel, and PowerPoint.
+Available at $21/user/month as part of Microsoft 365 Copilot (promotional $18 rate through June 30, 2026).

 What Copilot Can Do for Accounting Firms